Asian spined toad

 - Asian spined toads are prey for crows and checkered keelback snakes.
 Larger toads are likely to poison a range of predators.

-Early detection is essential for preventing pest establishment.
-If you have seen or are in possession of an Asian spined toad please contact Biosecurity Queensland on 13 25 23.
+If you see or are in possession of an Asian spined toad please contact our Customer Service Centre within 24 hours.

-- Asian spined toad is a prohibited invasive animal under the Biosecurity Act 2014.
+- The Asian spined toad is a prohibited invasive animal under the Biosecurity Act 2014.